-It is a deeply personal type of prayer many saints recommend.
+Perpetual adoration is a profoundly personal type of prayer that many saints recommended.

 What is Perpetual Adoration?